MicrosoftDocs/azure-docs/includes/virtual-machines-disks-encryption-end-to-end-enable.md

 ## Enable encryption at host for disks attached to a VM with customer managed keys (CMK) via using PowerShell

-1. Follow the instructions [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disk-encryption#setting-up-your-azure-key-vault-and-diskencryptionset) for creating a Key Vault for storing your keys and a DiskEncryptionSet pointing to a key in the Key Vault

-2. Create a VM with managed disks using the resource URI of the DiskEncryptionSet created in the step #1
+Create a VM with managed disks using the resource URI of the DiskEncryptionSet created in the step #1

 Replace `<yourPassword>`, `<yourVMName>`, `<yourVMSize>`, `<yourDESName>`, `<yoursubscriptionID>`, `<yourResourceGroupName>`, and `<yourRegion>`, then run the script.